jflinn18/DijkAlg/README.txt

    #Example: "python Auto.py < input/input28and19.txt > log.txt"

+   #Note: This will only work for one input file.
+To run multiple files, run
+   	  autosim.py

 autosim.py:
    This program will run Auto.py with all of the different input files in the